 Glad Tidings from the Side of Rasulullah (Sallallahu Alaihi Wasallam)

-Hadhrat Muhammad Al-‘Utbi (Rahmatullahi Alaihi) relates: “I entered Madina Munawwarah, and presented myself before the mubaarak grave of Nabi (Sallallahu Alaihi Wasallam).
+Hazrat Muhammad Al-‘Utbi (Rahmatullahi Alaihi) relates: “I entered Madinah Munawwarah, and presented myself before the raudha (mubaarak resting place) of Nabi (Sallallahu Alaihi Wasallam).
 Subsequently I had seen a villager arrive.
-He seated his camel at the door of the Musjid and presented himself before the mubaarak grave of Rasulullah (Sallallahu Alaihi Wasallam).
+He seated his camel at the door of the Musjid and presented himself before the raudha (mubaarak resting place) of Rasulullah (Sallallahu Alaihi Wasallam).
 He offered his salaam with utmost humility and love, and supplicated to Allah Ta’ala in Duaa in a beautiful way.

 He then said: